QianyinLu/SGHMC/README.md

 This package includes several different parts.

 Package is inside of the Algorithm part.
-To implement the package, !pip install --index-url https://test.pypi.org/simple/ mypackage from algorithm import sghmc sghmc.sghmc() is our algorithm.
+To implement the package, !pip install --index-url https://test.pypi.org/simple/ mypackage
+from algorithm import sghmc
+sghmc.sghmc() is our algorithm.

+optimization is a jit and numba version of SGHMC algorithm

-test includes some test cases for the package.
+test includes some test cases for the package

 comparison includes our result for implementing SGLD, SGD and SGHMC